MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/migration-group-chat/migration-from-group-chat.md

 > The temporary environment that exists during migration, when some functionality has been migrated to Lync Server 2013, Persistent Chat Server, and other functionality still remains on a prior version of Group Chat Server.

 Persistent Chat Server is an extension of the Lync Server 2013 infrastructure.
 Depending on your topology, you can migrate Lync Server 2010, Group Chat or Office Communications Server 2007 R2 Group Chat to Lync Server 2013 Persistent Chat Server.
-For details about available topologies and the technical and software requirements for migrating Group Chat Server, see [Planning for Persistent Chat Server in Lync Server 2013](../../planning/planning-for-persistent-chat-server/planning-for-persistent-chat-server.md) in the Planning documentation.

 If your organization requires compliance support, it is now automatically installed with each Persistent Chat Server.
 A separate server is no longer needed for compliance.

 > [!IMPORTANT]
 > Persistent Chat Server must be installed on an NTFS file system to help enforce file system security.
 FAT32 is not a supported file system for Persistent Chat Server. > If your organization requires compliance support, it is now automatically installed with each Persistent Chat Server.
 A separate server is no longer needed for compliance.
-For more details about changes in Lync Server 2013 Persistent Chat Server, see [New Persistent Chat Server features in Lync Server 2013](../../getting-started/new-server-features/new-persistent-chat-server-features.md) in the Getting Started documentation.

 ## In This Section